 The Access Student

-Students chosen for the UCF Access programs are selected through Undergraduate Admissions by the Admissions Committee from a large and competitive applicant pool.
+Students chosen for the UCF Access program are selected through Undergraduate Admissions by the Admissions Committee from a large and competitive applicant pool.
 Selection is made based upon many factors including a student’s academic credentials and quality of courses taken in high school.
-The Admissions Committee believes that those students selected for the Access programs have demonstrated the ability to succeed at UCF when given the opportunity to receive the support the Access programs provide.
+The Admissions Committee believes that those students selected for the Access program have demonstrated the ability to succeed at UCF when given the opportunity to receive the support the Access program provides.

 - The opportunity to gain admission to UCF